Student Attendance Information

 - Try to schedule medical appointments before or after school hours.

-- Plan family vacations during non-school days.
+- Plan family trips and vacations during school breaks and holidays, not during instructional school days.